magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 Repositories are stored in the `Repository` directory in the module to which they belong.
 Reference to the repository is placed in the fixture XML file in attribute named `repository`.

-In this topic you will learn how to create, use and merge a repository.
+In this topic you will learn how to create, use, and merge a repository.

-<h2 id="mtf_repository_create">Create repository for entire fixture</h2>
+<h2 id="mtf_repository_create">Create repository for the entire fixture</h2>

-Let's create repository for the Widget fixture `magento2ce/dev/tests/functional/tests/app/Magento/Widget/Test/Fixture/Widget.xml`.
+Let's create a repository for the Widget fixture `magento2ce/dev/tests/functional/tests/app/Magento/Widget/Test/Fixture/Widget.xml`.

 <a href="{{site.gdeurl}}mtf/mtf_entities/mtf_fixture.html">More details about fixtures</a>.

 Assume that we have the following fixture:

 {%highlight xml%}

 <?xml version="1.0" encoding="utf-8"?>